mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 # Runtime performance

 A serious issue that we met initially were a couple of **memory leaks**.
-Observables are awesome and you can write very elegant code with them but sometime you forget to clean after yourself.
+Observables are awesome and you can write very elegant code with them but sometimes you forget to clean after yourself.
 There's a bit of a learning curve until you get conscious and disciplined enough to start cleaning all of your subscriptions.

 Some of the most painful and frustrating experiences I had were about finding leaking global event handlers.
 The sure thing is that you're going to notice them.
 A **few leaking click handlers can slow your application down dramatically**.
 They will cause Angular to run it's chance detection mechanism over the entire component tree on each click as many times as leaking callbacks you have.
 This happens because zone.js monkey patches `addEventListener` and automatically runs dirty checking over the entire component tree (if you haven't applied any advanced optimizations) for you.